-While working in animation, Scott began taking pictures at the many Disney employee events, and became recognized as a photographer on the side.
-He soon had the opportunity to officially photograph many of the special events Disney held or participated in such as the American Teacher Awards, the Tournament of Roses Parade, the Disneyland Pigskin Classic halftime shows and much more.
+While working in animation, Scott began taking pictures at Disney’s employee events, and became recognized as a photographer on the side.
+He soon had the opportunity to officially photograph many special events Disney held or participated in such as the American Teacher Awards, the Tournament of Roses Parade, the Disneyland Pigskin Classic halftime shows and much more.
 His photographs have been published in numerous newspapers, magazines, books and other publications.

 After leaving Disney, Scott remained involved in many capacities over the years, including writing more than 700 “This Day in Disney” articles for the Disney Archives D23 website.

 Scott’s library of personal interviews he’s conducted came about after he had opportunities to meet and have conversations with many Disney luminaries, and realized the stories were too good for his ears only.
 He started recording them to be preserved for all Disney fans to enjoy.